ManBenit/uvmenv/docs/files_classification/functionality/base_components.md

 #### Reference model
-- `RefmodelBase.py`: Will become `RefModel.py`; it is the unique copy of the reference model that will be invoked into the environment.
+- `RefmodelBase.py`: Will become `RefModel.py`; it is the unique copy of the reference model (singleton) that will be invoked into the environment.
 It will be stored in the `RefMdl` directory.

 - `RefmodelImplBase.py`: Will become a user-defined implementation of the reference model, for example `MyRefmdlImpl.py`,
   that is, one of the forms the reference model can take.